CPLJ Banner

 1.3 Aggregate Arbitration

 2. To date, there has been no move in the international arbitration community to emulate the assertions of the Abaclat and Adamakopoulos ICSID tribunals that they have authorization to decide large numbers of claims arising out of the same facts and law, without party consent, in a single proceeding.
 And the US Supreme Court’s endorsement of waivers of any form of collective proceeding in contractual arbitration clauses has stymied the development of representative collective arbitration in that country.
-However, just as US Supreme Court decisions limiting the use of class actions in the United States have given rise to mass claims aggregation, recent large-scale disputes involving gig workers and others whose contracts include waivers of class proceedings have led several US domestic arbitration providers to experiment with aggregate arbitration modelled after the MDL procedure described in chapter 4.
+However, just as US Supreme Court decisions limiting the use of class actions in the United States have given rise to mass claims aggregation, recent large-scale disputes involving gig workers and others whose contracts include waivers of class proceedings have led several US domestic arbitration providers to experiment with aggregate arbitration modelled after the Multidistrict Litigation (MDL) procedure described in Chapter 4 of this publication.

 5. The International Institute for Conflict Prevention and Resolution (CPR) offers a more distinctive protocol for the new mass arbitration filings arising from employment disputes that incorporates elements of multidistrict litigation and class action practice.
 The new protocol applies to situations where 30 or more arbitration claims are filed by a single firm or collaborating firms.[34]
 Taking a leaf out of the federal MDL playbook, which frequently uses ‘bellwether’ trials to help parties set a value on aggregate litigation, the CPR procedure begins with a series of randomly selected ‘test’ arbitration cases.
 After these individual claims are decided and reasoned decisions are issued by the arbitrators, their outcomes (anonymized) are shared with a mediator who then has 90 days to work with the parties’ lawyers to negotiate a ‘global solution’.
 If the parties reach such a global agreement, any individual claimant who is unhappy with it can opt out and proceed to individual arbitration.
 If a global agreement cannot be reached, the defendant can decide (unilaterally) to file all of the claims either in court or in arbitration; if the latter, an individual claimant may nonetheless take their dispute to court.
 Unlike a traditional arbitration process (and the special FedArb mass claims protocol), CPR charges a single fee to initiate the process that does not cover the full costs that would ultimately be due, which would apparently depend on how far the process proceeds.[35]
 Holding back full fees would presumably attract defendants who under traditional arbitration would pay fees to contest each claim that is filed, when it is filed; it would also much diminish plaintiff attorneys’ settlement leverage.